MazenAyman77/Face_recognition_opencv_LBPH/README.md

 # Face Recognition With Open-CV

 ## Description
-we use OpenCV library with python to recognize faces and take an action according to the face is known or not.
+We use OpenCV library with python to recognize faces and take an action according to the face is known or not.

 ## Requirements
 * Python 2.7